jherdzina/MP1-Browser-Game/README.md

 //Will need box with submit button for player to type answer - 2 boxes, 1 for title, 1 for artist
 //Get point for each correct answer and get bonus point is both answers (title & artist) are correct

-//******instructors strongly suggested starting with multiple choice and then move to type box w/ regex for stretch goal
+//**instructors strongly suggested starting with multiple choice and then move to type box w/ regex for stretch goal

-//Use Regex to parse through player answers so that it is not case sensitive, apostrophes, commas etc - only pay attention to word characters
 //store song data example:
 var tswiftSong = {
     "song name": "exile",